EFForg/cover-your-tracks/README.md

 ## Installation

-The easiest way to set up an instance of Panopticlick is with `docker`, but it can be installed on a host machine if desired.
+The easiest way to set up an instance of Panopticlick is with `docker` and `docker-compose`, but it can be installed on a host machine if desired.

 ### Partial Installation on Host